JamesGreenaway/craftcms/README.md

 * `SITE_URL=example.test`
 > Sets the website name inside Craft and is also used to set the `ServerName` for Apache. *Important*: Please omit the `https://` protocol.
 * `COMPOSE_PROJECT_NAME=example`
 > *Important*: This variable serves to set the name of the whole project.
-It is also used to set the name of the certificate file therefore it is important to ensure that it matches the same name given to the certificates for this site (see below) and the main ServerName and ServerAlias on your `virtualhost.conf` file.
-Finally, it is also used on the `docker-compose.yml` file to set the name of the routers and Host rules for Traefik, however this is done simply as a convenience measure.
+It is also used to set the name of the certificate file, therefore, it is important to ensure that it matches the same name given to the certificates for this site (see below) and the main ServerName and ServerAlias on your `virtualhost.conf` file.
+Finally, it is also used in the `docker-compose.yml` file to set the name of the routers and Host rules for Traefik, however, this is done simply as a convenience measure.

 ## Additional Features

 ## Existing project migrations
-For project migrations, you will need to add a `.env` file inside the `craft/` directory and ensure that the following environment variables are set to intergrate it correctly:
+For project migrations, you will need to add a `.env` file inside the `craft/` directory and ensure that the following environment variables are set to integrate it correctly:

 * ENVIRONMENT
-* SECURITY_KEY *Must match existing project*
+* SECURITY_KEY *Must match the existing project*

 The following environment variables will be automatically populated by using our project's `.env` file: